Current Language

 CAN/CAN FD

-As vehicle networks have evolved to support many more functions, an urgent need has arisen to support faster data communication between nodes.
-This has led to CAN FD, a higher speed version of CAN which can achieve a max data rate of 8 Mbps with a payload up to 64 bytes long compared to the max data rate of 1 Mbps and payload of 8 bytes for CAN.
-The first version of the CAN FD standard was released in 2012 but it was later updated into an ISO standard called ISO CAN FD in 2015.
+1. CAN FD is a higher speed version of CAN that can achieve a maximum data rate of 8 Mbps with a payload up to 64 bytes long compared to the maximum data rate of 1 Mbps and payload of 8 bytes for CAN.
+The first version of the CAN FD standard was released in 2012 but later updated into an ISO standard (ISO CAN FD) in 2015.
 The ISO version introduced additional safeguards to improve communication reliability.
 The original version is now known as non-ISO CAN FD and is not compatible with ISO CAN FD.

 HOW IT WORKS